tarakbluru/TeZ/README.md

 - Very simple and intuitive gui
 - Uses Bracket order facility of finvasia for trading NIFTYBEES.
 - Uses Websocket feed for real time updates.
-- Provides mechanism such that feed can be obtained from one Finvasia a/c and trading can be done in another a/c.
+- Feed can be obtained from one Finvasia a/c and trading can be done in another a/c.
+This will be helpful, if you have already running algos using websocket.
 - Also has feature to get the session ID from a google sheet.
+This helps in using the session that is running on a cloud machine.

 ## Getting Started